Jogidas Khuman

-Jogidas Khuman (Gujarati: જોગીદાસ ખુમાણ) was a Kathi Jagirdar of Ambaradi and an outlaw who resisted the Bhavnagar State in Kathiawar, in present-day state of Gujarat, during early 19th century.
+Jogidas Khuman (Gujarati: જોગીદાસ ખુમાણ) was a Kathi Jagirdar of Kundla (now Savarkundla) who resorted to outlawry to resist the Bhavnagar State in Kathiawar, in present-day state of Gujarat, during early 19th century.
 He successfully led the Khuman resistance against expansionist policies of Bhavnagar State during the reign of Thakor Wakhatsinh and later his son Wajesinh Gohil.

 Early life

 Jogidas was born to Hada Khuman of Kundla, who along with his six brothers, succeeded Jagirdari of Kundla Chorasi (eighty four villages of Kundla), following the death of their father, Ala Khuman.
 The Kundla jagir had originally been conquered by Samat Khuman, the father of Ala and great-grandfather of Jogidas.

 The story of Jogidas Khuman is described in the historical ballad of Indian poet and writer Jhaverchand Meghani in his work Sorathi Baharvatiya Bhaag-2.
 Meghani claims that Ala Khuman had nine sons.

 Conflict with Bhavanagar State

 Following Ala Khuman's death in 1784, a dispute arose among his six sons over the division of territory.
 Amid this conflict, Bhoja Khuman, the eldest son, ceded a portion of his territory to Wakhatsinh, the ruler of Bhavnagar at the time, in exchange for his support and protection against his brothers.
 Wakhatsinh deployed troops to garrison the town and safeguard Bhoja's interests.
 However, the other five brothers successfully repelled the Bhavnagar forces.
 Two of the brothers then made a similar offer to the Nawab of Junagadh State, seeking protection against Mulu Khuman.
 Mulu Khuman, in turn, managed to drive back the Junagadh force.
 In 1790, Wakhatsinh, seeing an opportunity in this turmoil, arrived with a large army to seize the control of Kundla.
 After two days of fighting, Wakhatsinh forcefully entered Kundla.
 Khumans dispersed in all directions and resorted to outlawry.
 Wakhatsinh died in 1816, and his son, Wajesinh, ascended to the throne.